alaminsframe/Mosquitoes-and-Monsoons-in-Dhaka-City/README.md

 ***

+## 🧭 Motivation

+While searching for an interesting project idea, a close friend of mine was affected by dengue.
+That experience made me realize the real-world impact of the disease and inspired me to explore its patterns.
+Given the strong seasonal nature of dengue in Dhaka, I decided to analyze its connection with weather parameters like rainfall, temperature, and humidity.

+***

 ## 🎯 Objectives

 The primary goals of this analytical project are to:

 1.  **Visualize Seasonal Patterns** of Rainfall and Dengue Cases.
 2.  **Show Statistical Correlation** Between Rainfall and Dengue Incidence.
-3.  **Illustrate Time-Lag Effects** Between Rainfall and Dengue Outbreaks.
-4.  **Display the Impact of Temperature and Humidity** on Dengue Risk.
+3.  **Display the Impact of Temperature and Humidity** on Dengue Risk.
-5.  **Detect and Highlight Anomalies or Outliers** (Identify unusual patterns such as dengue spikes without recent rainfall or during off-season months using alerts, annotations, or color-coded markers.)
+4.  **Detect and Highlight Anomalies or Outliers** (Identify unusual patterns such as dengue spikes without recent rainfall or during off-season months using alerts, annotations, or color-coded markers.)

 ***

 ## 💡 Overview

-This project involved a robust data acquisition phase, scraping approximately **12,000 rows** of time-series data from various websites using **Selenium** for dynamic content handling and **Beautiful Soup** for static HTML parsing.
-Following acquisition, the raw data underwent extensive cleaning and processing using **Pandas** and **NumPy** to prepare a unified and reliable dataset for the final analytical dashboard.
-The analysis focuses on identifying key meteorological drivers and their temporal relationship with dengue case reports to inform public health strategies and improve early warning systems.
+This project started with collecting around **12,000 rows** of time-series data from multiple websites.
+I used **Selenium** to handle pages with dynamic content and **Beautiful Soup** for simpler static pages.
+After gathering the data, I cleaned and processed everything using **Pandas** and **NumPy** to create a clean, reliable dataset for analysis and visualization.

 ***